GWLab-UML/Protocols/Molecular_labwork/16S_library_prep.md

 	5. 72 for 2 min

 #### V. Gel electrophoresis
-perform steps as above with one addition:
+perform steps as above with additions:
 - for each row in the gel, **include both a ladder and a non-indexed control**
 - pre- and post-indexed samples should be different sizes
-- **1uL product used to load gel to check indexing**
+- **1uL product used to load gel to check indexing** *You can run this gel at 120 V for 35-40 min*

 #### **VI.
 Purification with ampure beads**
 https://www.bulldog-bio.com/wp-content/uploads/2025/08/CleanNGS-User-Manual-Version-9.pdf